What are APIs?

 The Implications of APIs & Privileges/Privileged Access

-Now, let us consider privileged access management since this blog was written by a market and technology leader in the space.
+Now, let us consider privileged access management.
 By definition, PAM contains three disciplines and solution areas: Privileged Password Management, Endpoint Privilege Management, and Secure Remote Access.

 Each one of those three areas encompasses use cases for protecting, removing, storing, retrieving, randomizing, and, ultimately, using administrative or root credentials within an environment.
 While the traditional use case of human interaction remains relevant, the necessity of interacting with various parts of the PAM solutions via an API has increased substantially over the last few years.
 This is due to technology like IoT, SecDevOps, and automation.